Yoon Jong-hwan

-Yoon Jong-Hwan (born 16 February 1973 in Gwangju, South Korea) is a South Korean manager and former football player.
+Yoon Jong-hwan (born 16 February 1973) is a South Korean manager and former football player, who is the head coach of K League 2 club Incheon United.

 Club career

 In Korea, Yoon started his professional football career at Yukong Elephants and played at Bucheon SK and Jeonbuk Hyundai Motors for two seasons (2004–2005 : 13 goals, 4 assists).

 He played most notably for Cerezo Osaka in Japan.
 His last club was Sagan Tosu in Japan.

 After the 2007 J2 League season, he announced his retirement from professional football as a player.

 International career

 He was the member of South Korea U-23 in 1996 Atlanta Olympic.

 He also played for the South Korea national football team and was a participant at the 2002 FIFA World Cup.
 Yoon did not play in any of the seven games.